 The Organization is leasing property consisting of land and a building for two of their current facilities.
 The lease terms are 99 years at an annual rental of \$1.
 The total fair market value of the land and building at inception was approximately \$3,588,000.
 Contribution revenue is recorded annually as donor restricted support to reflect the use restriction of the land to the operation of the Ronald McDonald House over the 99-year lease terms.
-The Organization recognized \$40,481 and \$40,438 as donor restricted support for the years ending 2022 and 2021 and recorded the funds as additions to net assets with donor restrictions.
-Total annual rent expense for the two leases for 2022 and 2021 is \$36,250 and is recorded as a release of donor restricted net assets and an addition of net assets without donor restrictions.
-As of December 31, 2022 and 2021, the balance of donated land use lease is \$226,744 and \$222,506.
+The Organization recognized \$40,536 as donor restricted support for the year ending 2023 and recorded the funds as additions to net assets with donor restrictions.
+Total annual rent expense for the two leases for 2023 is \$36,250 and is recorded as a release of donor restricted net assets and an addition of net assets without donor restrictions.
+As of December 31, 2023, the balance of donated land use lease is \$231,030.